springhack/sk_vjudge/README.md

 # sk_vjudge
-An open source virtual judge core.
+An open source virtual judge core using php by SpringHack.
+A copy of license GPLv3 file named 'LICENSE'.